The Supreme Court Decides the United States Cannot Have Title to Running Waters

 Importantly, the Court noted that this decision does not preclude NPS from exercising any regulatory authority over the Nation River.
 The holding only prevents NPS from regulating the Nation River as if it were within the National Park System.
 NPS may still regulate the public lands flanking rivers and enter into cooperative agreements with States, as owners of the submerged lands, to preserve the rivers themselves.

-Beveridge & Diamond's Natural Resources and Federal Lands practice group helps clients make sense of government agencies' frequently differing regulatory requirements in natural resources, permitting, land use planning, and zoning challenges.
+Beveridge & Diamond's Natural Resources and Federal Lands practice group counsels clients on resource and project development on federally-managed and private lands, regulatory enforcement, and litigation.
 For more information, please contact the authors.